 When you’re facing deployment, whether it’s your first one or the umpteenth, there are a million things to do in a short period.
 We’ve taken the sting out of it with these simple tips and reminders.
 This list shares answers so that you don’t have to figure out what to do with your car while you’re on deployment.

 - Change your car insurance while deployed.
 Contact your insurance agent, broker, or provider.
 Speak to a real, live human being and don’t try to do this via computer.
 Talking to a real person will make updating your car insurance a much easier process.
 Unfortunately, you can’t cancel the insurance and reactivate it when you return stateside.
 But you can reduce the coverage to the required minimum.
 And while you’ve got someone on the phone, ask about a military discount.

-- Service your vehicle(s).
+- Service your vehicle.
 There is nothing worse than getting home from months abroad to a vehicle that is running improperly or doesn’t run at all.
-When leaving for deployment, you should always get your vehicle(s) serviced before you leave rather than after you return.
+When leaving for deployment, get it serviced before you leave rather than after you return.
 This will help prevent any potential problems from worsening.

 - Safely store your documents.
 Find a safe place to keep your insurance card, title, and registration.
 Consider keeping the insurance card and registration in or near your vehicle.
 But not the title.
 Keep that with your folks back home.
 If something needs to be done with the vehicle, it’ll be easy for whoever is acting on your behalf to know exactly where the important papers are.
 Some people prefer a lockbox or filing cabinet.
 Decide what’s best for you and your family.

 - Decide on the right storage option for your car.
 If your home has a garage, it’s easy.
 If not, research your car storage options.
 Maybe a friend or family member will allow you to store your vehicle in their garage.
 Or perhaps a covered storage facility or storage unit is the right fit.